Find Grad Schools

 16 Yearly Graduations

 University of Michigan - Ann Arbor is the 3rd most popular school in the nation for students seeking a graduate certificate in museology/museum studies.
-Roughly 47,900 attend the school each year.
-The average in-state tuition for full-time undergraduates is $17,977 per year, while in-state graduate students, on average, pay $27,192 per year.
-During the most recent year for which we have data, 16 people received their graduate certificate in museology/museum studies from U-M. Of these students, 86% were women and 43% were members of underrepresented racial-ethnic groups.
+The average in-state tuition for full-time undergraduates is $17,454 per year, while in-state graduate students, on average, pay $25,894 per year.
+During the most recent year for which we have data, 16 people received their graduate certificate in museology/museum studies from U-M. Around 50% of these students were from an underrepresented racial-ethnic group, and 100% were women.

 #5